amitfrish/scBio/README.md

 BulkData - A matrix containing heterogenous RNA-seq data for one or more samples.
 Each row corresponds to a certain gene and each column to a certain sample.

 cellSpace - The cell state space corresponding to the single-cell RNA-seq data.
 It can be a vector for a 1-dim space or a 2D matrix for a two space where each column represents a different dimension.
 The cell space should incorporate the similarities of cells within cell types.
 It is suggested to create a cell space for each one of the cell-types, taking into consideration the unique variability within the cell-types, and than combine those into one matrix.
-##### Similarities between cells from different cell types, based on the cell space, are not taken into account in CPM.
-Therefore, it is not important to have a seperation between different cell-types on the cell space.
+Importantly, similarities between cells from different cell types, based on the cell space, are not taken into account in CPM.
+Therefore, it is not required to have a seperation between different cell-types on the cell space.
 CPM allows overlapping cell-types.

 ```
 data(SCLabels)